 Information on how to contact our Coastliner Buses Ltd is available on all buses, in all timetables, on our website and, where possible, in information leaflets.

 All suggestions and complaints whether in writing, by email, in person or by telephone will be investigated and dealt with.
 We will, however, not entertain complaints from legal practitioners unless the complaint has, in the first instance, been addressed to us in writing, either by letter or email, in order to give us the opportunity to respond formally.

 We will provide a response as quickly as possible and always within seven days of receipt, even if this is initially to explain what investigation needs to take place and how long this will take.

 When comments or complaints are about matters outside our control, we will forward them to the relevant organisation and explain that we have done this.

 The Bus Appeals Body in England and Wales is a non-statutory committee offering an independent review of complaints arising from the operation of local bus and scheduled coach services.
 If you are not satisfied with our response, we will always pass on contact details for BAB.

 In any circumstances where we collect your personal data, in connection with a retail transaction, a customer survey or other purpose, we will only collect and process your data in accordance with the principles contained in the Data Protection Act 1998.

-These Conditions may be amended at any time and any revision will be advertised on our website and revised leaflets made available through information outlets.
+These Conditions may be amended at any time and any revision maybe advertised on our website, our vehicles and/or revised leaflets made available through information outlets.

 The governing law for these Conditions shall be the laws of England and Wales and the Courts of England and Wales shall have exclusive jurisdiction